Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination: Results

-Among the different models we tested across Twitter and Weibo data, Model 6 with within-person intercept and slope best fit with the lowest AIC and BIC (Table \ref{tbl:func_rela}).
+The full comparison between 6 models are shown in Figure \ref{fig:func_rela_full}.
+Among the different models we tested across Twitter and Weibo data, Model 6 with within-person intercept and slope best fit with the lowest AIC and BIC, and highest Conditional $R^2$.
 Within-person models were also significantly different from the models without within-person effects.

-The presence of an asymmetric V-shape in the data, including a negativity bias and negativity offset, was confirmed in the models on both Twitter and Weibo data.
+As shown in Figure \ref{fig:model6}, the presence of an asymmetric V-shape in the data, including a negativity bias and negativity offset, was confirmed in the models on both Twitter and Weibo data.
 Compared with Weibo, Twitter shows a larger intercept gap (Twitter: $\beta_{2} = -0.031$; Weibo: $\beta_{2} = -0.016$).
 The intensity of emotion gets significantly stronger with higher positivity/negativity.
 This conclusion is consistent with both Twitter and Weibo, with the smallest BIC values in Model 6, characterized by a V shape (Twitter: $\beta_{1}= 0.573$, Weibo: $\beta_{1} = 0.404$) and negativity bias (Twitter: $\beta_{3} = -0.392$, Weibo: $\beta_{3} = -0.318$).
 The Twitter model has a steeper slope on both positive and negative valence compared to Weibo (Twitter: $\beta_{1} = 0.573$, $\beta_{3} = -0.392$; Weibo: $\beta_{1} = 0.404$, $\beta_{3} = -0.318$).